Welcome to the online learning festival!

 Available until Sunday 15 November 2020.
 Perfect for: Kindergarten – Grade 4

 3. Curious Creatures, Wild Minds Book Week interview with award winning author and illustrator Meg Humphrys:

 Meg talks about her book, When Water Lost Her Way, which features the water cycle and a very curious creature – a cave salamander!
-We are particularly interested to find out how Meg combined her interests in art and science to create a fictional story about a scientific process.
+Find out how Meg combined her interests in art and science to create a fictional story about a scientific process.
 Suitable for Upper Primary (& book lovers of all ages!)

 What else can you expect?

 - Urban Water Cycle, waterways and water efficiency and innovation resources

 All activities are free of charge and the links will remain available after the festival.
 Some sessions will be live broadcasts.

 Thank you for the fabulous poster competition entries.
 The competition closed on 18 September 2020.
 Regional winners will be announced in the week of 12 October 2020 on our facebook page.
 State winners will be announced in the launch video for our Online Learning Festival.
 The video will be shared to our facebook page and linked to here when available.

 AWA also run an annual National Water Week short film competition for primary and secondary students.
 The 2020 theme is: How can we reimagine our water future?
 Students should ask themselves: how can we rethink the way we use and reuse water to ensure there's enough of it in the future?
 How can we conserve valuable water resources?
 What actions can individuals, communities, local councils or governments take towards a more sustainable water future?
 More information available here.